Big-Daddy27/Planet-Simulation/README.md

 # Planet-Simulation:
   It is a simulation of planets revolving around the sun in our solar system.
-I have tried to use real astronomical values but at some places I had to approximation so     as to fit them on the screen.
+I have tried to use real astronomical values but at some places I had to approximate so     as to fit them on the screen.
 # Languages used:
   # It is entirely written on Python:
     Used the pygame library